 The Collaborative Law Institute of Illinois welcomes Illinois divorce professionals who share our values and are dedicated to promoting Collaborative Practice in Illinois.
 CLII members are committed to advancing Collaborative Practice as a dispute resolution process in Illinois.New MEMBER SIGN UP FORM

-If you are a divorce professional and you want to join CLII, here is a list of our Membership Requirements
+If you are a divorce professional and you want to join CLII, please review our membership requirements..

 CLII Members (who are referred to as “Fellows”) must:

 - Hold a commitment to the principles and guidelines of the Collaborative Process.